nninesolution/devops/README.md

 		- Terraform Dynamic Blocks
 	- HOL: Using Terraform Dynamic Blocks and Built-in Functions to Deploy to AWS

-## Configuration Management with Ansible				06:00:00
+## Configuration Management with Ansible				6 Hr
 	- What is Configuration Management?
 	- What is Ansible?
 	- Installation and Configuration